Orchextra/orchextra-content-ios-sdk/README.md

 ### Add the dependency to the Cartfile

-Create (if you haven't yet) a file called "Cartfile" in the root folder of your project, and add the following line to the file:
+Create (if you haven't yet) a file called `Cartfile` in the root folder of your project, and add the following line to the file:

 ```
-github "Orchextra/orchextra-content-ios-sdk" ~> 2.1
+github "Orchextra/orchextra-content-ios-sdk" ~> 3.0
 ```

 ### Update the dependencies